-Full disclosure: Philodendron werneri is a recent acquisition of mine as of Aug 15, 2020 from Ecuagenera—that’s why my plant looks small.
-This care sheet is not *currently* based on a great deal of experience growing the plant, but on extrapolations of habitat data and my experience growing plants which come from that same general area of South America along the Andes.
-There is very limited information online about care/culture of philodendron werneri, so I’m hoping this will help others who have recently purchased (or are considering to buy) this plant.
-I will update this care sheet as my plant grows, including photos of it at the very bottom of the article you’ll find the photo timeline of my plant.
+I acquired my Philodendron werneri over 10 months ago on Aug 15, 2020 from Ecuagenera.
+This care sheet is based on my experience growing this plant and others which are native to the same general area of South America along the Andes.
+There is limited information online about the care and culture of philodendron werneri, so I’m hoping this will help guide others who have recently purchased or are considering to buy this plant.
+I will update this care sheet over time and at the very bottom of the article you’ll find the photo timeline of my plant.

-Generally, I will be applying my standard aroid care to this plant.
-However, the below information will give additional insight into details into topics like temperature, light and nutrients for this plant (which likely has unique requirements for care).
+As with all of my aroids, I generally apply my standard aroid care for this plant.
+However, the below information will give additional insight into details into topics like temperature, light and nutrients.

 About Philodendron werneri

 A recently declared species in 2013, Philodendron werneri comes from the Zamora-Chinchipe province of Ecuador, found at 2,000m, “along the road from Loja to Zamora” [citation – p68, New Species of Philodendron (Araceae) from South America; Croat, Grib and Kostelac].
 It lives in premontane moist forest.
 There are currently two ‘forms’ available: a large-leafed form and “mini” form—whether these are two distinct variants or just juvenile and mature specimens, is unclear.